imexhausted/snipkeys-gui/readme.md

 ---

 ### Delete a shortcut
-To delete a shortcut you need to click on trash bin.
+To delete a shortcut you need to click on trash bin.<br>
 ![how to delete](res/del.png)

 ---